 welcome -> what do you want to do? [presents options] -> enter your data -> your balance is $$$ -> choose payment method -> pay.

-As we can see, presentation of options helps us determine the intentionality.
-And now we can present the user a linear process without complications or cognitive load.
+As we can see, the presentation of options helps us determine the intentionality.
+And now we can present the user information scent based on a linear process without complications or cognitive load.

-Recognizing the user’s intentionality will allow us to generate more confidence in such user.
-We’ll keep her for longer.
-And we’ll save time and money by not developing unnecessary, ineffective complex processes with an easily demonstrable negative charge.
+Recognizing the user’s intentionality will allow us to generate more confidence for users.
+We’ll keep them for longer and we’ll save time and money by not developing unnecessary, ineffective complex processes with an easily demonstrable negative charge.

 Do you want to understand and empathize with your users?
 Let’s talk about what we can do for your business!